"It—It's…It's Darkk!" Mike seized Jane's sleeve in alarm, shaking it uncontrollably.

 "As you say."
 Facade couldn't bother arguing the man's ego and replied in his favor.

-Just his little snicker ticked off the man filled with pride—his sarcastic expression falling into den of anger.
+Just his little snicker ticked off the man filled with pride—his sarcastic expression falling into the den of his anger.

 "On the knees!"
-He barked and altogether, they forced the resisting Facade on his knees—which he absolutely hated the most.
+He barked at Facade's face and altogether, they forced the resisting Facade on his knees—which he absolutely hated the most.

-This was when he realized that his voice was too low to match the required frequency yet again.
+This was when he realized that his voice was yet again too low to match the required frequency.

 "Just wrap him up like a roll, guys!"
 One bold voice passed an order to his pioneers, making them work like a machine with a single button.